Center for the Arts at the Hopkins Candy Factory

 Understanding the structure's significance to the community's revitalization of the historic district, the Merchant family donated the building to the City of Manassas in 1998.

 Restoration of the structure began in August of 2001 under the direction of the Manassas Museum System.
 On October 25, 2002 the renovated building was leased to the Center for the Arts of Greater Manassas.
 Today the Center includes the Merchant Family art gallery, theater, and studio classroom facilities and is the centerpiece of Manassas' growing art community.

 The Center for the Arts at the Candy Factory is located at 9419 Battle Street, Manassas, VA 20110.
-An exhibit about the history of the site is now being restored and will reopen soon.
+View a free exhibit about the history of the site and its architect Albert Speiden on the main level.
 For more information about the Hopkins Candy Factory contact the Museum at 703-368-1873 or visit the Center for the Arts.